CanonicalLtd/maas-docs/en/contributing.md

 If the image is not of the MAAS web UI then simply omit the version part (e.g. do not include '2.1\_' anywhere in the above).

+**Important**: All branch series use the same central location for images (`media`).
+You must therefore be very careful when renaming or removing an image for a PR affecting a single branch as it will affect the other branches as well.

 ## Filenames